alim034/StudyHub/README.md

 (Note: This is a representative structure; your exact subfolders might differ slightly.)

 🚀 Getting Started Locally

 To run StudyHub on your local machine, follow these steps:

 1. Clone the Repository:

 git clone <your-repository-url>
 cd <repository-folder>

 2. Setup Backend:

 cd backend
 npm install

-# Create a .env file in the backend/ directory and add the necessary variables (see below)
+Create a .env file in the backend/ directory and add the necessary variables (see section below).

-npm run dev # Starts the backend server (usually on port 5001)
+npm run dev

+This starts the backend server (usually on port 5001).

 3. Setup Signaling Server:

 cd ../signaling-server
 npm install

-# Create a .env file in the signaling-server/ directory (see below)
+Create a .env file in the signaling-server/ directory (see section below).

+npm start

-npm start # Starts the signaling server (usually on port 3001 or 8000)
+This starts the signaling server (usually on port 3001 or 8000).

 4. Setup Frontend:

 cd ../frontend
 npm install

-# Create a .env file in the frontend/ directory (see below)
+Create a .env file in the frontend/ directory (see section below).

-npm run dev # Starts the frontend development server (usually on port 5173)
+npm run dev

+This starts the frontend development server (usually on port 5173).

 5. Access the Application:

 Open your browser and navigate to http://localhost:5173.

 ⚙️ Environment Variables

 You need to create .env files in each of the backend, frontend, and signaling-server directories.
 Do not commit these files to Git.

 backend/.env:

 MONGO_URI=<your_mongodb_atlas_connection_string>
 PORT=5001
 JWT_SECRET_KEY=<your_strong_jwt_secret>